Choosing a wadding

 Insulated waddings – the heat-proof qualities for these make them ideal for place mats, oven gloves, pot holders, ironing board covers – anywhere where you need protection from a heat source.
 If you use a piece of cotton wadding either side of the insulated piece, you increase the protection even more

-Beading – The migration of fibers from the wadding passing through the quilt top and forming a fuzz on the surface of the quilt, thought to be caused by static electricity.
+Beading – The migration of fibre from the wadding passing through the quilt top and forming a fuzz on the surface of the quilt, thought to be caused by static electricity.
 Most often associated with cheaper polyester waddings, beading can also happen with cotton, wool and silk.
 Choose a wadding with scrim will help to over come this problem.

 First ask yourself a few questions